 The Board has the responsibility and latitude to adopt many rules regarding the governance and administration of the pension system.
 However, some requirements are specified in 6243a-1.
 6243a-1 requires that all trustees must have demonstrated financial, accounting, business, investment, budgeting, real estate, or actuarial experience.
-Also, 6243a-1 requires that the Nonmember trustee not be an elected official for the City of Dallas, an active member of DPFP or pensioner of DPFP.
+The Board has the responsibility to determine if candidates meet the experience requirement.
 The Board adopted a Trustee Election Procedure that has been provided as part of the application packet.